 Esprit de Corps refers to strength in unity.
-This principle states that there must be joint effort to materialize the goal of an organization as a single effort cannot be enough.
-The unity always generates team spirit (synergy effect) which can be a strong reason for organizational success.
+This principle states that there must be a joint effort to materialize the goal of an organization as a single effort cannot be enough.
+Unity always generates team spirit (synergy effect) which can be a strong reason for organizational success.
 Cooperation increases a positive attitude toward the organization and its goal.

 Contributions of Administrative Management Theory

 The idea of administrative management theory is very much applicable to modern business practices.
 Some of the contributions of administrative management can be pointed out below as:

 - This theory proposes five management functions as the foundation of the study of management.
 They are planning, organization, commanding, coordinating, and controlling.
 Such functions are common in any organization.

 - This theory provides fourteen universally applicable principles of management which are taken as basic principles of management in all organizations.